How to Plan the Best 3 Days in Valletta, Malta

 Casa Sotto

-To kick things off I would recommend ordering the supplì which are deep fried rice balls and for dessert you can't go wrong with pistachio tiramisu!
-Casa Sotto is set within an intimate and traditional dining space and will definitely be one of the best meals you have in Valletta.
+To kick things off I would recommend ordering the supplì which are deep fried rice balls and for dessert you can’t go wrong with pistachio tiramisu!
+Casa Sotto is set within an intimate and traditional dining space and it will definitely be one of the best meals you have in Valletta.

 Naan Bar